mmyoung/DAPseq_pipeline_nf/README.md

 # DAPseq_pipeline_nf
 A workflow for DAP-seq peak calling and related analysis.
+Trying to modulize the workflow of DAP analysis to save repetitive work.

 ## The workflow includes the following steps:
 1. Reads trimming (trim_galore)